MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- task node (optional): run tasks and does not store data
 - security: periodically archive the log files on master node to S3 (in case master node is terminated)
 	- must perform step when setting up the cluster; cannot do so after setup
+- log analysis can be automatically provided by Amazon EMR

 ## Service and Applications

 ### CloudFormation
-- a way of scripting cloud environment (mostly JSON)
+- a way of scripting cloud environment
+  - template is stored as a text file whose format complies with the JavaScript Object Notation (JSON) or YAML standard
 - uses templates and stacks to provision resources
 - Quick Start has a collection of CloudFormation templates (e.g. set up a SharePoint server)
 - more detailed and powerful than Elastic Beanstalk, but takes time to learn and configure